Spring peeper: Thermoregulation

 Climate plays a major role in the timing of spring peeper breeding: studies have shown a correlation between temperature and the date of first call (when spring peepers start to breed).
 Though the precise factors affecting breeding timing are complex, there has been a trend towards earlier breeding as average temperatures have increased since the early 20th century.

 Another impact of temperature is the duration of mating calls.
 There is a negative relationship between the length of mating calls and throat temperature.
 However, male spring peepers with superior calling frequencies are positively related to throat temperature.
 The temperature of the surrounding environment of spring peepers also plays a role in the rate of calls, which is positively associated with the success of males during the mating and breeding period, showing that increasing site and throat temperatures result in increasing dominant frequency.

 Spring peepers are known to tolerate freezing temperatures by producing a glucose-based cryoprotectant to limit cell shrinkage and prevent cell freezing.
+To do this, P. crucifer distributes glucose throughout their bodies, raising levels of tissue glucose by as much as 10-100x above normal levels.